anas-azouane/HW_mon/README.md

   - Total and available disk space
   - Disk usage percentage
 - **Network Traffic Monitoring**
-  -Inbound and Outbound traffic of each network Interface
+  - Inbound and Outbound traffic of each network Interface
 - **Notification System**
-  -Notifying the user for critical usage
+  - Notifying the user for critical usage
 - **Multithreaded Architecture**
   - Each monitoring component runs in its own thread
 - **Simple CLI Output**